openmainframeproject/cobol-programming-course/COBOL Programming with VSCode.md

 Data sets

+* Search for data sets matching desired filters and view their contents

+* Download, edit, and upload existing PDS members

-* View data sets and use multiple filters.
-View multiple data sets simultaneously and apply filters to show specific data sets.
+* Create and delete both data sets and data set members

+* Interact with data sets from multiple systems simultaneously

 * Rename data sets

 * Copy data sets

-* Download, edit, and upload existing PDS members Instantly pull data sets and data set members from the mainframe, edit them and upload back.

-* Create and delete both data sets and data set members

-* View, access, and work with multiple profiles simultaneously.

-* Submit a JCL.
-You can submit a JCL from a chosen data set.
+* Submit JCL from a chosen data set member

 USS Files

-* View multiple Unix System Services (USS) files simultaneously.
+* View multiple Unix System Services (USS) files simultaneously

-* Rename USS files.

-* Download, edit, and upload existing USS files.
+* Download, edit, and upload existing USS files
-You can instantly pull USS files from the mainframe, edit them and upload back.

-* Create and delete USS files and directories.
+* Create and delete USS files and directories

-* View, access, and work with multiple profiles simultaneously.
+* Interact with USS files from multiple systems simultaneously

+* Rename USS files

 Jobs:

-* View multiple jobs simultaneously.
+* View multiple jobs simultaneously

-* Download spool content onto your computer.
+* Download spool content

+* Interact with jobs from multiple systems simultaneously

 For more information about Zowe Explorer and the different use cases, visit the GitHub repository: [https://github.com/zowe/vscode-extension-for-zowe](https://github.com/zowe/vscode-extension-for-zowe)

 ## Profiles in Zowe Explorer

-Profiles serve as a point-of-contact for Zowe Explorer and Mainframe.
+Profiles serve as a point-of-contact for Zowe Explorer and the Mainframe.
 Profiles contain the URL for the API services that you want to connect to, and your credentials.
 The main profile information that you need for Zowe Explorer is the z/OSMF Connection.
+If you have the Zowe Explorer installed, you can follow the steps in this section to connect to the mainframe.

 ### Secure Credentials